MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/dynamodb.md

     - ElastiCache is in-memory, DynamoDB is serverless (automatic scaling)
     - Both are key/value store
 - Same functionality can also be achieved with EFS disk storage, differences:
-    - EFS must be attached to an EC2 instance, DynamoDB can be accessed via REST calls
+    - EFS must be attached to an EC2 instance, DynamoDB can be accessed via REST API calls
-    - EFS can not be used with Lambda
+    - EFS cannot be used with Lambda
 - ...
 EBS & Instance Store disk storage:
     - EBS & Instance store can only be used as local caching, they are not shared
 - ...
 S3: